Five priorities reshaping networking and connectivity in the UK insurance sector

 - Centralised network management and standardised configuration.

-- Unified observability across networks that accelerates troubleshooting.
+- Unified observability across networks, reduces MTTR (Mean Time To Remediate) and accelerates troubleshooting.

-Why it matters: Simplified operations give technical teams time to focus on resilience, innovation and strategic delivery, rather than day-to-day troubleshooting.
+Why it matters: Simplified AI-enabled network operations gives technical teams time to focus on resilience, innovation and strategic delivery, rather than day-to-day troubleshooting.

 Insurance workforces are now distributed across branches, offices, home and field locations.
 Weak wireless, inconsistent remote connectivity and fragmented network security controls quickly become productivity blockers.